By default, OneDrive keeps files on the cloud and downloads them to a protected system, temporarily, for editing.

 How to configure OneDrive to save files locally

-To set OneDrive to save files to the protected system locally:
+To open OneDrive to save files to the protected system locally:

 1. Right click on the OneDrive icon in the task bar.